tzhuang1/Innovator/README.md

 ```

 ### SDK location not found
 Find the file local.properties.
-If it doesn't exist, create it.
+If it doesn't exist, create it in the "Innovator" folder.

 Inside, ensure that the uncommented line looks like this, where [YOUR PC USERNAME] is your PC username.
 This is for Windows.
 Path might be somewhat different for other OS.
 ```